Table of Contents

 Both on-page and off-page SEO aim to make your site more friendly, as well as trustworthy, to users and search engines.
 When search engine crawlers see how friendly your website is to them and users, it increases the chances that your site will rank well for different searches.

-For example, say you have two websites: Website A and Website B.
+When it comes to learning how SEO works, it's often helpful to have an example.
+So, say you have two websites: Website A and Website B.

 Website A isn’t responsive, which means users on tablets or smartphones will have a tough time navigating and using the site.
 Website B, however, is responsive, which means a better user experience for tablet, smartphone, and desktop users.